Everything We Know About Wonder Woman 1984 So Far

 Hemmings says it wasn’t at all intentional, but she’s happy with the parallel.
 “Right down to the Ralph Lauren pinstripe waist-coat!
 It’s an homage now, even if it wasn’t before.”

-“It’s an epic suit of armor from the comic books,” she said, teasing that it serves a special purpose.
-“There are reasons why she needs different armors at different times.”
+“It’s an epic suit of armour from the comic books,” she said, teasing that it serves a special purpose.
+“There are reasons why she needs different armours at different times.”

-Wonder Woman 1984 is currently scheduled to hit theaters on October 2.
+Wonder Woman 1984 is currently scheduled to hit cinemas on 2nd October.

 Advertisement